Andie1991/datapretoria2020/hands-on/03-FirstManagedJob.md

 # Submitting your first Condor job

 ### Objective
 The objective of this exercise to have you run and understand your first Condor job, as well as run small sets of jobs in a parameter sweep.
 This is an important exercise because it is the basis for everything that follows.
 If there is _anything_ you don't understand in this exercise, _please ask_ before you continue on.

 Because this is an important foundation, please seriously consider doing the &ldquo;On Your Own&rdquo; section.

 ## First you need a job

 Before you can submit a job to Condor, you need a job.
 We will quickly write a small program in C. If you aren't an expert C programmer, fear not.
 We will hold your hand throughout this process.

 Create a file called simple.c using your favorite editor.
 Put it anywhere you like in your home directory.
 In that file, put the following text.
 Copy and paste is a good choice:

 ```
 $ mkdir -p ~/condor-test
 $ cd ~/condor-test
 ```

-Use your preferred text editor to create this C program.
+Use your preferred text editor to create this  program.
 (Shown below with nano.)

 ```
-$ nano simple.c
+$ nano simple.sh
 ```

 Paste in the following C code.

 ```
-#include <stdio.h>

-int main(int argc, char **argv)
-{
-    int sleep_time;
-    int input;
-    int failure;

-    if (argc != 3) {
-        printf("Usage: simple &lt;sleep-time&gt; &lt;integer&gt;\n");
-        failure = 1;
-    } else {
-        sleep_time = atoi(argv[1]);
-        input      = atoi(argv[2]);
+#!/bin/bash

+if [ $# -ne 2 ]; then
+    echo "Usage: simple.sh sleep-time integer"
+    exit 1
+fi

-        printf("Thinking really hard for %d seconds...\n", sleep_time);
+echo "Thinking really hard for $1 seconds.."
-        sleep(sleep_time);
-        printf("We calculated: %d\n", input * 2);
-        failure = 0;
-    }
-    return failure;
-}
+sleep $1
+answer=$(( $2 * 2 ))
+echo "We calculated $answer."
+exit 0
 ```

-Now compile that program:
+This script will not be executable without changing the permissions.

 ```
-$ gcc -o simple simple.c
+$ chmod +x simple.sh
-$ ls -lh simple
+$ ls -lh simple.sh
--rwxrwxr-x 1 roy roy 595K Jun 20 11:12 simple
+-rwxr-xr-x 1 roy roy 595K Jun 20 11:12 simple.sh
 ```

-Finally, run the program and tell it to sleep for four seconds and calculate 10 * 2:
+Finally, run the program and tell it to sleep for four seconds and calculate 10
+* 2:

 ```
-$ ./simple 4 10
+$ ./simple.sh 4 10
 Thinking really hard for 4 seconds...
 We calculated: 20
 ```

 Great!
-You just had a job run locally on the machine you are logged into (user-training.osgconnect.net).
+You just had a job run locally on the machine you are logged into (training.osgconnect.net).
 The next step is to run this job on a remote computer - and this is a job you can tell Condor to run!
-Although it clearly isn't an interesting job, it models some of the aspects of a real scientific program: it takes a while to run and it does a calculation.
+Although it clearly isn't an interesting job, it models some of the aspects of a real scientific
+program: it takes a while to run and it does a calculation.

 Think back to the lecture.
 I said that our first step was to have a job to run.
 Now we'll work on running it in Condor, and eventually running lots of copies of it.

 ## Submitting your job
 Now that you have a job, you just have to tell Condor to run it.
 Put the following text into a file called `submit`:

 ```
-Universe   = vanilla
-Executable = simple
+executable = short.sh
-Arguments  = 4 10
+arguments  = 4 10
-+ProjectName = "ConnectTrain"
-Log        = simple.log
-Output     = simple.out
-Error      = simple.error
+output = short.output
-requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 6") && (OpSys == "LINUX")
-should_transfer_files   = YES
+log = short.log

-when_to_transfer_output = ON_EXIT
+request_cpus = 1
-Queue
+request_memory = 1 MB
+request_disk = 1 MB

+queue 1
 ```

 Let's examine each of these lines:

-   * *Universe:* The vanilla universe means a plain old job.
-Later on, we'll encounter some special universes.
    * *Executable:* The name of your program
    * *Arguments:* These are the arguments you want.
 They will be the same arguments we typed above.
    * *Log:* This is the name of a file where Condor will record information about your job's execution.
 While it's not required, it is a really good idea to have a log.
 If something goes wrong you can refer to this log to help figure out the problem.
    * *Output:* Where Condor should put the standard output from your job.
    * *Error:* Where Condor should put the standard error from your job.
 Our job isn't likely to have any, but we'll put it there to be safe.
-   * *should_transfer_files:* Tell Condor that it should transfer files, instead of relying on a shared filesystem.
-While your home directories (on the glite-tutor computers) are mounted on NFS, you do not have user accounts on the worker nodes, so your jobs cannot access files on NFS.
-In addition, NFS isn't available between the local UI computers and the remote worker nodes.
-Therefore we will have Condor transfer files to the remote computer.
-   * *when_to_transfer_output:* A technical detail about when files should be transported back to the computer from which you submitted your job.
-Don't worry about the details for now.
-If you're really curious, you can read [all the details in the Condor manual](http://www.cs.wisc.edu/condor/manual/v7.6/2_5Submitting_Job.html#sec:file-transfer).
+   * *request_cpus:* the ammount of CPU required to run your job;
+   * *request_memory:* the ammount of RAM memory required to run your job;
+   * *request_disk:* the ammount of storage required to run your job;

 Next, tell Condor to run your job: